Faryal407/Faryal407/README.md

 <h2 align="left">Hi 👋!
-My name is Faryal and I'm a Web Developer, from Pakistan</h2>
+My name is Faryal and I'm a passionate Frontened Developer, from Pakistan</h2>

 ###